188.8.131.52 Determining the rate of DRA

-The rate for DRA is determined by the Minister for Water Resources, Drought, Rural Finance, Natural Disaster and Emergency Management.
-The current determination is the Social Security (Disaster Recovery Allowance) (Rate calculator) Determination 2015.
+The rate for DRA is determined by the Minister for Agriculture, Drought and Emergency Management.
+The current determination is the Social Security (Disaster recovery allowance rate calculator) Determination 2020.

 Income cut-off test

 A person's DRA payment rate will be nil if their income is greater than a certain amount (the 'income cut-off rate').
 The DRA income test is used to determine that amount.
 The income cut-off test is detailed in 4.2.7.

 The following table explains the steps in determining the rate of DRA payable: